 Uganda - Market OverviewUganda - Market Overview

-Uganda has a market-based economy rich in natural resources and one of the fastest growing populations in the world.
+Uganda boasts a market-based economy rich in natural resources, and one of the fastest and youngest growing populations in the world.
 With comparative advantages in agriculture and one of the largest oil reserves in the region, Uganda is seeing increasing interest among foreign investors.
-More U.S. companies are seeking commercial services to set up local and regional operations to take advantage of Uganda’s economic growth potential.

-AGOA Status: Uganda is eligible for African Growth and Opportunity Act (AGOA) benefits this year.
-Uganda does not yet have a Bilateral Investment Treaty (BIT) or Free Trade Agreement (FTA) with an investment chapter with the United States.
-The U.S. signed Trade and Investment Framework Agreements (TIFA) with the East African Community (EAC) in 2008, and with the Common Market for Eastern and Southern Africa (COMESA) in 2001.
+Although Uganda is eligible for African Growth and Opportunity Act (AGOA) benefits, its exports under AGOA remain low owing to poor export capacity.
+The government is in the process of preparing a new AGOA strategy aimed at boosting exports to the United States.
+Uganda does not have a Bilateral Investment Treaty (BIT) or Free Trade Agreement (FTA) with with the United States Government.
+The United States signed Trade and Investment Framework Agreements (TIFA) with the East African Community (EAC) in 2008, and with the Common Market for Eastern and Southern Africa (COMESA) in 2001.
 Uganda is a member of both EAC and COMESA regional organizations.

 More information on Uganda’s trade is available here:

-The top five reasons to export to Uganda include:
+The top five reasons to export to Uganda are as follows:

 Uganda Trade Development and Promotion